Living with cats doesn’t mean you have to give up your dream of filling your home with beautiful houseplants.

 Even pet-safe plants can become damaged by playful cats.

-- Place plants on high shelves.
+- Place plants on sturdy shelves or plant stands.

 Decorative heavy ceramic planters are often harder for adventurous cats to knock over than lightweight plastic pots.